Alfred Gaynor

-Alfred J. Gaynor (born December 10, 1966) is an American serial killer and rapist who committed a series of nine murders in the city of Springfield, Massachusetts from 1995 to 1998.
-For these crimes, Gaynor was subsequently given four sentences of life imprisonment without parole.
+Alfred J. Gaynor (born December 10, 1966) is an American serial killer and rapist.
+From 1995 to 1998, he murdered nine women between the ages of 20 and 45 in Springfield, Massachusetts.
+Gaynor was subsequently given four sentences of life imprisonment without parole.

 Biography

 Little is known about Gaynor's early years.
 He was born on December 10, 1966, in Springfield, as one of several children.
 After school, having no education, he engaged in low-skill labor.
-Later, in the late 1980s, he mastered his dream job and began work at an automobile repair shop, while periodically also engaging in day labor.
+Later, in the late 1980s, he began working at an automobile repair shop, while periodically also engaging in day labor.
 At this time, he developed an addiction to drugs and alcohol.
-In the early 1990s, as a result of his drug addiction, Gaynor began leading a marginalized lifestyle.

 Murders

 In early April 1995, Gaynor began his murder spree, first starting with 45-year-old Vera E. Hallums, whom he asked to spend a night in her apartment.
 In the middle of the night, Gaynor attacked the sleeping woman, tying her up and beating her; Hallums subsequently died of a brain injury.
-After her death, he raped the corpse, robbed the apartment and disappeared into the night.
+After her death, he raped her corpse, robbed the apartment, and disappeared into the night.
 Hallums' body was found on April 20.

-On June 15, 1997, Gaynor met 34-year-old drug addict Jill Ann Ermellini near his home.
+On June 15, 1997, Gaynor met 34-year-old drug addict Jill Ann Ermellini near her home.
 Having lured the woman to a parking lot under the pretense of selling her drugs, he attacked her, strangling and robbing her before hiding her body in a truck.
 On October 24, Gaynor met another drug addict, 29-year-old Robin M. Atkins.
-After using cocaine together, while in a drugged state, Gaynor attacked Atkins in one of the downtown lanes, where he beat and raped her.
-Soon after, he strangled the victim, stealing money and other valuables from her wallet.
+After using cocaine together, while in a drugged state, Gaynor attacked Atkins, beating and raping her.
+Soon after, he strangled her to death, stealing money and other valuables from her wallet.

 On October 31, Gaynor met 38-year-old JoAnn C. Thomas.
 Once in her apartment, Gaynor sodomized and subsequently strangled her, leaving his fingerprints and semen on the crime scene.
 Two weeks later, on November 14, Gaynor went to the house of his longtime girlfriend: 33-year-old Yvette Torres.
 While they were abusing alcohol and drugs together, Gaynor attacked Torres late in the evening, during which he strangled her.
 After the murder, Gaynor stole a videocassette recorder from her house, as well as a number of other items, all of which he later sold.